TheRealAnonymous008/quartz/content/details/philosophy/Philosophical Questions.md

 * If everything above the level of [[Quantum Mechanics|quantum mechanics]] is deterministic, then to what degree do we have [[Free Will|free will]]?
 Assuming sufficient technological advancements, is it possible to accurately predict human behavior, and if it isn't possible, why?
 * Is being predictable in the deterministic sense contradictory to having free will?

 * What is fairness and how can we allocate resources with fairness in mind?
 Is it really fair to distribute equally?
-Should we distribute based on "merit" or "utility" instead?
+Should we distribute based on "merit" or "[[Utility|utility]]" instead?

 * *The Ship of Theseus*: Is a ship where every single part is replaced over time the same ship as the original ship?
 If the identity of the ship of Theseus not a factual matter, then can there be a fact about the identity of anything that gradually changes over time, human being included?